 More demanding specifications for product quality and measures aimed at improving environmental protection were the major causes for the upward tendency in electrical power consumption over the past decades (Fig. 4-2).
-Among other things, improvements in grinding technique have contributed to a stabilisation of the specific electrical energy consumption most recently.
+After several years of stabilization, in particular due to improvements in grinding technologies, in the last two years a noticeable increase of the specific electrical energy consumption has been observed.